-Thai authorities on Saturday hunted for culprits behind a wave of bombings targeting popular holiday destinations, as businesses braced for the economic fallout from the attacks on the crucial tourism industry.
+Thai authorities yesterday hunted for culprits behind a wave of bombings targeting popular holiday destinations, as businesses braced for the economic fallout from the attacks on the crucial tourism industry.

-The kingdom was on edge after 11 small bombs and a series of suspected arson attacks exploded across seven southern provinces Thursday night and Friday morning, killing four locals and wounding more than 30 people -- including foreign tourists.
+The kingdom was on edge after 11 small bombs and a series of suspected arson attacks exploded across seven southern provinces Thursday night and Friday morning, killing four locals and wounding more than 30 people — including foreign tourists.

 The bombs, most of them detonated in twin blasts, struck key tourism hubs during a long weekend, including the seaside resort town of Hua Hin and the island of Phuket.

-No one has claimed responsibility for the coordinated attack, but police have ruled out international terrorism and said the campaign was an act of ‘local sabotage’.
+No one has claimed responsibility for the attacks, but police have ruled out international terrorism and said the campaign was an act of “local sabotage”.

-‘It's still unclear what the motive is,’ he said, stressing it was not connected to a simmering insurgency in Thailand's south, as analysts have suggested.
+They said the motive was still unclear, but stressed the assault was not connected to a simmering insurgency in Thailand’s southern tip, as some analysts have suggested.

-If the Muslim rebels are to blame, it would mark a major expansion of a secessionist campaign that rarely targets foreigners.
+If the southern rebels are to blame, it would mark a major expansion of a secessionist campaign that rarely targets foreigners.

 It would also be a huge embarrassment to Thailand’s coup-installed military government, which has made boosting national security a flagship policy of its regime.

-In hardest-hit Hua Hin, a popular beach resort far from the conflict zone that was rocked by four bombs in 24 hours, locals said they were fearful the town's mainstay industry would suffer just ahead of peak tourist season.
+In hardest-hit Hua Hin, a popular beach resort far from the conflict zone that was rocked by four bombs, locals said they were fearful the town’s mainstay tourist industry would suffer just ahead of peak season.

-‘Hua Hin has never had a problem like this,’ Nai Amporn, the owner of a beachside restaurant, told AFP.
+“Hua Hin has never had a problem like this,” Nai Amporn, the owner of a beachside restaurant, said.

-Tourism accounts for at least 10 percent of Thailand's economy, which the military government has struggled to invigorate since its 2014 power grab.
+The sector accounts for at least 10% of Thailand’s economy, which the military government has struggled to invigorate since its 2014 power grab.

-He said southern insurgents were the only group capable of carrying out the coordinated attack, dismissing theories that the junta's other political foes were responsible.
+He said southern insurgents were the only domestic group capable of carrying out the co-ordinated assault.

-‘They have the operational infrastructure and the manpower -- arguably extending the campaign in a striking manner was only a matter of time,” he said, adding that the junta’s initial efforts to negotiate with the rebels had reached an impasse.
+“They have the operational infrastructure and the manpower.
+Arguably, extending the campaign in a striking manner was only a matter of time,” he said, adding that the junta’s initial efforts to negotiate with the rebels had reached an impasse.